Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 * Fix a remote backend or cloud service that was not available.
 * Fix client configuration to call the API differently.
 * Fix the Authorization server configuration.
-Refer to [ACP workspace administration](https://cloudentity.com/developers/howtos/).
+Refer to [Cloudentity workspace administration](https://cloudentity.com/developers/howtos/).
 * Fix the API Manager configuration.
 Refer to [API Management](/docs/configuration/api-management#api-management).
 * Fix the API Gateway KPS configuration.
 Refer to [KPS configuration](/docs/configuration/api-management/#key-properties-store-kps-configuration).
 * Update a certification configuration.
 Refer to [API Policies](/docs/configuration/api-management#api-policies).